-How to get a good grade in a biology class:
+How to get a good grade in a Biology class:

 Come to class.
 Most of the material for exams comes directly from lectures.
 Reading the text will help you understand the lecture material better, and will fill in gaps in your knowledge, but is not a substitute for coming to class.
+And pay attention!
+Texting or surfing the web is distracting to your classmates, insulting to your instructor, and counterproductive to learning the material.

 Take notes.
 Take elaborate, detailed notes.
 Do not just follow along in the text during lecture!
 Taking notes is an important part of the learning process.
 It moves the material through both halves of your brain, and lays the groundwork for remembering information.
 Following along in the text does not do this.
 Throw away your highlighter, and write stuff down!
+Even if you use a tape recorder, you should be taking notes to plant ideas and concepts into your brain.

 Ask questions.
 Don’t be shy.
 Chances are, if you don’t understand something, fifteen of your classmates don’t get it either.
 You’re doing yourself and everybody else a favor by asking questions.